AEW Dynamite: Production

+Theme music

 Broadcasting

 In the United States, Dynamite airs live Wednesdays on TBS at 8pm ET.
-On January 15, 2020, it was announced that Warner Bros.
-Discovery had extended the contract for the series through 2023.
+On January 15, 2020, it was announced that WarnerMedia had extended the contract for the series through 2023.
 The show originally aired on TBS's sister channel, TNT, from October 2019 to December 2021.
+On October 2, 2024, the fifth year anniversary of the first ever Dynamite, AEW and Warner Bros.
+Discovery (formerly WarnerMedia) announced a multi-year media rights extension, where Dynamite would be simulcast on TBS and WBD's streaming platform Max, beginning on January 1, 2025, with the Fight for the Fallen special.

 On September 25, 2019, AEW announced an international streaming deal with FITE TV primarily for regions outside of the United States and Canada via the "AEW Plus" package, which includes live streaming and replay access of Dynamite in simulcast with its U.S. airing.

 Canada

 In Canada, Bell Media's TSN acquired broadcast rights to Dynamite, marking the return of professional wrestling to the network after WWE Raw moved to rival network The Score (now Sportsnet 360) in 2006.
-The show is broadcast in simulcast with TNT in the U.S (but is subject to scheduling) and is streamed on TSN Direct as well as TSN's website.
+The show is broadcast in simulcast with TNT in the U.S. (but is subject to scheduling) and is streamed on TSN Direct as well as TSN's website.
 Starting August 24, 2022, Dynamite would also air in French on Réseau des sports (RDS).
 On December 30, 2022, AEW would stop airing on Réseau des sports (RDS) due to the network's budget constraints.

 Europe

 In the United Kingdom, AEW has a deal with ITV network to broadcast AEW shows, with Dynamite airing on ITV4 every Friday night, with repeats every Monday night on ITV1.
 It is also available to view on their streaming service ITVX.
+It is also available on Triller TV.

 On October 22, 2019, TNT Serie announced a deal to air Dynamite on Friday nights in Germany.

-On October 24, 2019, Toonami announced a deal to air Dynamite on Tuesday nights in France.
+On October 24, 2019, Toonami (since rebranded as Warner TV Next) announced a deal to air Dynamite on Tuesday nights in France.

 On July 21, 2020, Sky Sport and AEW announced a deal to air Dynamite on Friday nights in Italy, replacing WWE programming.
 AEW also aired on Sport Extra in Romania from 2020 until 2022.
 Dynamite aired in Poland from March 5 until August 27, 2022 on Warner TV.
 In Spain, AEW announced that was going to air Dynamite on TNT starting on June 17, 2022, and later live from June 19, 2022.
 As of 2023, in some European markets (including countries like Portugal, Sweden, Poland, Turkey, Romania and Czech Republic), Dynamite (and other AEW events such as PPVs, Rampage, Dark, Elevation and Battle of the Belts) are available on DAZN.